 As we know that The Prime Minister of India Mr. Narendra Modi has taken the first step towards “Acche Din”.
 And as per this first step of Acche Din the existing ₹500/- and ₹1000/- notes were demonetized from midnight 8th November 2016 and new notes of ₹500 and ₹2000 were released.

-So all those people who has old notes of ₹500/- and ₹1000/- should exchange with new one or deposit the money into bank account.
-Exchange of old notes with new notes can be done by visiting any nearby bank branch or Post Office by carrying Identity Proof, and as an identity proof to exchange money you can use your Aadhaar Card.
+So all those people who have old notes of ₹500 and ₹1000 should exchange with a new one or deposit the money into the bank account.
+Exchange of old notes with new notes can be done by visiting any nearby bank branch or Post Office by carrying Identity Proof, and as an identity, proof to exchange money you can use your Aadhaar Card.

 So below we will guide you throughout the process on How to Exchange Old Notes of ₹1000 & ₹500 with Aadhaar Card.